Five Things not covered by Homeowners Insurance

 Even with these additional benefits, there are still some things that homeowner’s insurance does not cover.
 Regardless of your insurance company, here are a few perils that are not covered:

-2. Water damage from surface water.
+- Water damage from surface water.
 In Utah, our low water tables and high desert climate enable us to add inexpensive square footage by building basements.
 That’s great but water and basements don’t do well together.
 If you watch a contractor build a basement, they pour the foundation walls first and then add the floor.
-There is always a gap between the wall, and the floor of the foundation.
+There is always a gap between the wall and the foundation floor.
 Water can seep through this gap or other cracks in the foundation damaging flooring and baseboards.
-This type of water damage is not covered by homeowners’ insurance.
-The source of water may be a leaky sprinkler pipe or a rain gutter that is clogged or that drains too close to the home.
+This type of water damage is not covered by homeowners insurance.
+The source of water may be a leaky sprinkler pipe or a rain gutter that is clogged, or that drains too close to the home.
 If the source is a rain gutter that drains too close to the home, add a drainage pipe that will move the water away from the home.
-Discovering the exterior source of the water and making necessary changes is key to prevention of future damage.
+Discovering the exterior source of the water and making necessary changes is key to the prevention of future damage.

 This is not a complete list of home repairs or damage that is not covered by homeowners’ insurance.
 Please refer to your specific homeowners policy for a complete list of perils that are not covered or reach out to a knowledgeable Anderson Insurance Group agent today.